Lia-O1/portfolio-react-2/README.md

 ### Dependencies
 This project uses the following dependencies which will be installed automatically when you run `npm install`:
-- `react`: A JavaScript library for building user interfaces
 - `react-dom`: Serves as the entry point to the DOM and server renderers for React
 - `react-router-dom`: DOM bindings for React Router
-- `react-router-hash-link`: A React Router wrapper that scrolls the page to the element with the id that matches the current URL's hash
-- `react-bootstrap`: Bootstrap components built with React
-- `react-icons`: An npm package that provides vector icons and social logos for your React applications
 - `bootstrap`: A popular HTML, CSS, and JS library for developing responsive, mobile-first projects on the web
+- `framer-motion`: A production-ready motion library for React
+- And others (refer to package.json for the full list)

 ### Installing
 Follow these steps to get a development environment running: